luismaecker/DeepTrees_fork/docs/source/guides.rst

 If you want to provide imagery in a different format, you can modify the `TreeCrownDelineationBaseDataset` class to handle the data accordingly.

 DeepTrees comes with a small dataset for demonstration purposes.
-TODO-add-link

 6. **Create ground truth for training and validation**